 If someone is leveraging your nude images to attack or extort you, you need to take action quickly.
 NCII abuse is a very serious situation, but remaining calm and taking the following steps can allow you to regain control and get your nudes off the internet.

-- Do not engage with the perpetrator: You should cease communication with the cybercriminal while leaving the line open.
-Blocking them can be detrimental to the investigation and result in retaliation from the perpetrator.
+- Do not engage with the perpetrator.
+You should have minimal communication with the cybercriminal while leaving the line open.
+Blocking the perpetrator is often detrimental to the investigation and can result in retaliation from the perpetrator.

 How to Remove NCII Content Online

-Understanding the resources at your disposal will increase your chances of getting your nudes off the internet and limiting their spread.
+You do have options to fight back against NCII abuse.
+Understanding the resources at your disposal will increase your chances of removing the non-consensual posting and limiting the spread.
 The following methods will yield the best results:

-- File a DMCA Takedown Request: Reports of posts containing NCII that are accompanied by a DMCA takedown notice have significantly better chances of being removed.
-A study by the University of Michigan found that all reports under DMCA were taken off Twitter within 25 hours, while no reports filed through the platform’s non-consensual nudity policy were removed(5).
+- File a DMCA Takedown Request.
+Reports of posts containing NCII that are accompanied by a DMCA takedown notice have significantly better chances of being removed.
+A University of Michigan study found that Twitter took down the reported content filed with a DMCA Takedown Notice within 25 hours.
+In the same study, Twitter did not remove any reports filed through the platform.

-- Work with Cybersecurity Firms: These organizations specialize in preventing and investing cybercrimes, including ones revolving around NCII.
-They have the technical know-how required to uncover perpetrators and help you take legal action.
+- Work with Cybersecurity Firms.
+These organizations specialize in preventing and investigating cybercrimes, including those involving NCII.
+Teams of experts understand what is NCII and have the technical know-how required to uncover perpetrators.
+The investigations that the firm performs can even serve as evidence to support future legal action.
 They can also detect security issues that leave you susceptible and help you avoid future attacks.

-- Contact Google for De-Indexing: In 2015, Google announced an update to their policies which allows users to submit requests to have links containing NCII content from search results(6).
-In recent years, they have implemented hash-based matching that can prevent reuploading and AI programs that can detect similar content in cases involving minors(7).
+- Contact Google for De-Indexing.
+In 2015, Google announced an update to their policies.
+The update allows users to submit requests to have links containing NCII content removed from search results.
+In recent years, Google has implemented hash-based matching that can prevent reuploading.
+The platform has also launched AI programs that can detect similar content in cases involving minors.

 Can You Take Legal Action for NCII Abuse?